bahrus/mount-observer/README.md

 });
 ```

-If an element is moved from one parent DOM element to another:
+If an element that has *ever* "mounted" is moved from one parent DOM element to another:

-1)  dismount and disconnect events are both dispatched (order TBD).
+1)  disconnect event is dispatched.
+2)  When the element is added somewhere else in the DOM tree, it will dispatch event "reconnect".
-2)  When the element is added, if it is added within the rootNode being observed, it will dispatch event "connect".
+3)  If the element is added outside the rootNode being observed, it will dispatch event "out-of-scope".
+3)  If the new place it was added within the original rootNode still satisfies all the criteria, no other events are dispatched.
+4)  If the element no longer satisfies the criteria of MountObserver,

 "mount" occurs the first time (and subsequent times) an element meets all the criteria ("sift.for", "whereSizeOfContainerMatches", etc), "dismount" occurs after an element that previously mounted, no longer matches all the criteria.